imgag/ngs-bits/doc/GSvar/preferred_transcripts.md

 * Automatically select the preferred transcript in the variant details list.
 * Listing only the the preferred transcript in the variant details of the report.

-###Setting preferred transcripts
+### Setting preferred transcripts

 Setting preferred transcripts is only possible by a batch import using the menu entry `Tools > Genes > Preferred trascripts > Import`.
 The import does not give any feedback unless an error occurs.

 *Details information for administrators:
-For this to succeed, the preferred transcripts file has to be configured in the GSvar INI file.
-The file is a tab-separated file with the gene name in first column and NM number (including dot and version) in the third column.*
+The file is a tab-separated file with the gene name in first column and ENST number in the second column.*

-###Listing preferred transcripts
+### Listing preferred transcripts

 Preferred transcripts can be listed using the menu entry `Tools > Genes > Preferred trascripts > Show`: